dalyIsaac/Whim/README.md

 Tasks to build, test, and format XAML can be found in [`tasks.json`](.vscode/tasks.json).

 To see the recommended extensions, open the Command Palette and run `Extensions: Show Recommended Extensions`.

+### Unhandled Exception Handling

+`IContext` has an `UncaughtExceptionHandling` property to specify how to handle uncaught exceptions.
+When developing, it's recommended to set this to `UncaughtExceptionHandling.Shutdown` to shutdown Whim when an uncaught exception occurs.
+This will make it easier to debug the exception.

+All uncaught exceptions will be logged as `Fatal`.